jimmynotjim/scrollnav/README.md

 ## Options

-There are a few customizable options in scrollNav besides the element you apply it to using key : value pairs.
+There are a few customizable options in scrollNav using key : value pairs.
 Here are the defaults.

 ```
 $('.post-article').scrollNav({